What's the best shaver?

 Unsurprisingly, there are a lot of electric shavers out there, each claiming to the best thing to keep your unruly beard under control.
 So we've tested a whole load to see which one is right for your needs.

-Whether you need the smooth, stubble free look or something a little more complicated, we look at everything from the tech filled Panasonic LT Series ES-LT2N to the super simple Wilkinson Sword Hydro 5 to find out which one is the ultimate shaver.
+Whether you need the smooth, stubble-free look or something a little more complicated, we look at everything from tech-filled shavers to the super simple Wilkinson Sword Hydro 5 to find out which one is the ultimate shaver.

 Philips Series 9000

 Philips' new S9000 wet and dry shaver is just what man-about-town requires to maintain a super smooth visage.

 Dapper in looks and comfortable in the hand, the new top-of-the-range S9000 is suitably well-endowed when it comes to features.
 Firstly, the V-Track dual-blade system is said to 'cut up to 20% more hair in a single pass' and we're inclined to agree.
 Instead of a 10 minute morning dry-shave session, the S9000 nailed it in nearly half the time.
 And the results were good.
 Very good.
 Indeed it performed almost as well as a wet razor.
 So we took advantage of the manufacturer's 'wet & dry' moniker and tried it with a faceful of shaving gel (foam works too) and the results were even more impressive; as close as a razor but without the inconvenience (and pain) of having a face full nicks.

 Clearly this shaver does what it's supposed to do but what we haven't mentioned (until now) is just how comfortable the Series 9000 is to use.
 The three blade housings flex dramatically in eight different directions so that even the most angular jawline gets a thoroughly good seeing to.
 What's more, the blade head glides so smoothly across the dermis it actually feels as if it isn't doing anything.
 There's simply no snagging of the skin and no annoying hair snatches.
 And no blood.